checkmarx-ltd/cx-flow/docs/Tutorials.md

 Variable/ Inputs     | Value
 --------------------|-------------------
-GITLAB_TOKEN | <p>API token to create Merge Request Overview entries, should have “api” privileges. <br>To create a personal token, click your Gitlab profile in the upper right corner >settings <br><br>- Click Access Tokens and add a personal access token.Click Access Tokens and add a personal access token. <br>- Give the token api, read_user, write_repository, read_registry scopes. <br><br> For additional information on creating a Personal Access Token, refer to [GitLab: Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) </p>
+GITLAB_TOKEN | <p>API token to create Merge Request Overview entries, should have “api” privileges. <br>To create a personal token, click your GitLab profile in the upper right corner >settings <br><br>- Click Access Tokens and add a personal access token.Click Access Tokens and add a personal access token. <br>- Give the token api, read_user, write_repository, read_registry scopes. <br><br> For additional information on creating a Personal Access Token, refer to [GitLab: Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) </p>
 CX_FLOW_BUG_TRACKER   (Type: Variable)| Type of bug tracking ('GitLabDashboard' or ‘GitLab’).
 For vulnerabilities to be exported to GitLab’s Dashboard, use ‘GitLabDashboard’ and for vulnerabilities to be added to GitLab’s Issues, use ‘GitLab’  For more details on complete list of Bug Trackers, please refer to [CxFlow Configuration](https://github.com/checkmarx-ltd/cx-flow/wiki/Configuration)
 CX_FLOW_ENABLED_VULNERABILITY_SCANNERS | Vulnerability Scanners (sast, sca, ast, cxgo).
 Multiple comma seperated values allowed.
 CHECKMARX_PASSWORD   (Type: Variable) | Password for CxSAST